julzaza/wildwitchherbs/_posts/2025-12-07-pre-christian-europe-magic.md

 The domovoi, kobold, brownie, nisse—beings who guarded or haunted the home, depending on their treatment.

 ### Land Wights
-The wights, vættir, leshy, forest mothers—guardians of groves, hills, rivers, and wild places.
+The wights, vættir, leshy, forest mothers: guardians of groves, hills, rivers, and wild places.

 ### Ancestral Dead
 The most sacred presence in Old Europe.
 The family dead lived close—sometimes literally buried beneath the hearth, doorstep, or orchard.